-(Mark One ") \checkmark Quarterly Report Pursuant to Sectio n 13 or 15(d) of the Securitie es Exchange Act of 1934 for the Quarterly Period ended September 3 0, 2010 or 0 Transition Report Pursuant to Section n 13 or 15(d) of the Securiti es Exchange Act of 1934 for the Transition Period fromt 0 Commission File Number 0-19437 SAFESTITCH MEDICAL, I NC.
-(Exact name of regist rant as specified in its charter) Delaware 11 -2962080 (State or other jurisdiction of incorporation or organization) (I.R.S. employ yer identification no.) 4400 0 Biscayne Blvd., Suite 670, Miami, Florida 33137 (Address of principal executive offices) (2 Zip code) Registrant's telephone numbe r, including area code: (305) 575-46 00 Exchange A v check mark whether the registrant (1) has filed all Act of 1934 during the preceding 12 months (or for a been subject to such filing requirements for the past such shorter period that the registrar () J Yes ☑ No o Interactive ate by check mark whether the registrant has subm Data File required to be submitted and posted pursu 12 months (or for such shorter period that the registra ant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the such files).
-Yes o No o ate by check mark whether the registrant is a large a company.
-See the definitions of "large accelerated fil nange Act.
-Large accel lerated filer o Accelerated filer o Non-accelerated filer o Smaller reporting company \square Indica ate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No $\ensuremath{\square}$ 28,00 3,755 shares of the Company's common stock, par v alue \$0.001 per share, were outstand ding as of November 5, 2010.
+(Mark One)

+Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 for the Quarterly Period ended March 31, 2011 or for the Transition Period from to

+Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

+Commission File Number 0-19437

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S. employer identification no.)

+(Zip code)

+4400 Biscayne Blvd., Suite A-100, Miami, Florida

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (305) 575-4600

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes o No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer o

+Accelerated filer o

+Non-accelerated filer o

+Smaller reporting company ☑

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No 🗵

+28,003,755 shares of the Company's common stock, par value \$0.001 per share, were outstanding as of May 10, 2011.